LAINCHBURY ELEVATOR

 Colesworthy Farm, Feniton, Honiton, Devon, EX14 3DA

-You may contact Phillip's mother, Chris, by emailing cmgibbins @ tiscali.co.uk if you have any further information to offer to the family.
+You may contact Phillip's mother, Chris, by emailing cmgibbins @ tiscali.co.uk if you have

 Take me back to the LANCHBURY HomePage